VIS4ROB-lab/bev_undercanopy_registration/README.md

    The overall structure is detailed in `pipeline_demo.py`.

    ⭐ **Our pipeline has been tested on 3 datasets:**
-   1. Andreas park zigzag (base - 0130; query - submodels of 0127)
+   1. Different seasons (base - winter; query - summer)
-   2. Cross seasons (base - winter; query - summer)
+   2. Perpendicular Viewpoints (base - winter; query - summer_east, summer_north)
-   3. Disconnected views (base - winter; query - summer_east, summer_north)
+   3. Andreas park zigzag (base - 0130; query - submodels of 0127)

-   The dataset for case [1](https://drive.google.com/drive/folders/1aaSXf4AurDg1T4Vv0EX6qFYNV47cU4OZ?usp=drive_link), [2 and 3](https://drive.google.com/drive/folders/1cVXYFaNytEoAP8SAZe_uD04fEkttMI32) could be found here.
-Run the demo scripts `command_andreas.py`, `command_diffseasons.py`, and `command_diffviews.py` for cases 1-3 (Replace file and folder paths with actual paths).
+   The dataset for case [1 and 2](https://drive.google.com/drive/folders/1cVXYFaNytEoAP8SAZe_uD04fEkttMI32), [3](https://drive.google.com/drive/folders/1aaSXf4AurDg1T4Vv0EX6qFYNV47cU4OZ?usp=drive_link) could be found here.
+Run the demo scripts `command_diffseasons.py`, `command_diffviews.py`, and `command_andreas.py` for cases 1-3 (Replace file and folder paths with actual paths).
 The parameters for each demo are selected based on the characteristic of different models, e.g. boundary of working area, sparsity, accuracy of bev (gt or prediction), density of trees etc. For more details, please refer to the notice section below.

 - **Expected output**